<#INCLUDE filename="include_head.html"> <#INCLUDE filename="include_header.html"> <#INCLUDE filename="include_menu.html" restriction="IsValidSession">

 Your username and password allows us to give you secure access to information about your requests.
 We can also enable you to edit your personal information such as your address or phone number.

 Your username can be anything you like, such as your name, abbreviations, or an alphanumeric code.
-Your password also can be anything you like.
+Your password can also be anything you like as long as it is eight characters long and includes one upper case letter, one lower case letter, and one number.
 Please follow recommended online security practices and choose a password that is different from those you use to access other systems.
-However, no one but you will know your password, not even the Newberry staff.
-The password you set is stored encrypted.
+Only you will know your password.
+The password you set is stored encrypted and is not accessible to Newberry staff.

 Who do I contact if I have problems with or questions about Aeon?

-Please contact our reference desk with any questions at (312) 255-3506 or send us an e-mail at reference@newberry.org.
+Please contact our reference desk with any questions at (312) 255-3512 or send us an e-mail at [email protected].

 Questions about Aeon Registration